Start9Labs/documentation/site/source/developer-docs/specification/package.rst

 Package Bundle
 ==============

 All assets get bundled into a custom filetype with an extension of ``.s9pk``, short for Start9 Package.
 This is the file that will be downloaded from a marketplace.
-When the user clicks a service's "Install" button, embassyOS unpacks and installs the service.
+When the user clicks a service's "Install" button, StartOS unpacks and installs the service.

 The minimum necessary files for this bundle are: